Lupin3000/PicoVision/README.md

 Backup all Pimoroni examples to local project directory `examples` and delete them on PicoVision device to save some storage.

-> The serial device interface example `usbmodem14301` could be named different on you system (_depending to USB port_)!
+> The serial device interface example `usbmodem14301` could be named different on you system (_depending to your OS and USB port_)!

 ```shell
 # verify device connected